Why Do So Many Big Data Projects Fail?

 Make sure that the data you’re collecting is the right data.
 Launching into a big data initiative with the idea that “We’ll just collect all the data that we can, and work out what to do with it later” often leads to disaster.
 Start with the data you already understand and flow that source of data into your data lake instead of flowing every possible source of data to the data lake.

-Then next layer in one or two additional sources to enrich your analysis of web clickstream data or call center text.
-Your cross functional team can meet quarterly to prioritize and select the right user cases for implementation.
-Realize that it takes lot of effort to import, clean and organize each data source.
+Then next layer in one or two additional sources to enrich your analysis of web clickstream data or call centre text.
+Your cross-functional team can meet quarterly to prioritize and select the right use cases for implementation.
+Realize that it takes a lot of effort to import, clean and organize each data source.